 After raising a loving family, his mother was diagnosed with early on-set Alzheimers when she was only 51.
-Now, 54 she is in the late stages of the disease and is unable to recognize her family or even speak.
+By age 54 she was in the late stages of the disease and was unable to recognize her family or even speak.

 Allen told People, “You can’t prepare yourself for your mama walking in the door of your house and looking you right in the face and not knowing who you are.”

 He took her dancing and realized that when she started hearing the music, she started moving to the beat.
 During their two-step, she remembered who he was and said, “Jay, I missed you.”
 From then on, it was a no-brainer.
 He knew music was the way to reach his mother.

 That single moment stuck with him and is the basis of his line, “I swear I still see you/ Between the blank stares.”

 Allen always brought his mother on stage anytime they were in Iowa for when he sang “Blank Stares.”
 He told People in 2018 that she is normally a little bewildered before going on but the moment they embrace each other, she is at peace again.